Organic. Regenerative. Confused?

 3. Introduce natural predators, like ladybirds, to control insects

-4. Use natural approved sprays like organic neem oil.
+4. Use natural approved sprays like organic neem oil

-Why is organic often more expensive?
+Why does organic often cost more?

 Organic vs regenerative, what’s the difference?